wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

   Thankfully, we can use QGIS's Field Calculator feature to generate ids for a level.

-- Open the layer’s attribute table via Layer > Open Attribute Table
+- Open the layer’s attribute table via Layer > Open Attribute Table.
 - Click the Field Calculator button.

 ![Field Calculator](/images/tutorial/field_calculator_button.png)